FerretDB/FerretDB/website/blog/2023-12-05-new-ferretdb-release-v116.md

 <!--truncate-->

 FerretDB is an open-source document database that provides MongoDB compatibility to other database backends, including [Postgres](https://www.postgresql.org/) and [SQLite](https://www.sqlite.org/), and more are on the way.
-Let's check out some of the latest changes in this release, and also give a round-up of some of our achievements this year.
+Let's check out some of the latest changes in this release.

 ## Latest changes